comfy-labs/poos-reviews/README.md

 Create React App is divided into two packages:

 - Make commits
-  - To move a GitHub Issue to the Done column, add (Closes #<issue number>) to the end of your commit message.
+  - To move a GitHub Issue to the Done column, add `(Closes #<issue number>)` to the end of your last relevant commit message.
 - Rebase
   - When you're ready to add your commits to the main repo, we need to pull the latest changes from master.